lanl-ansi/MINLPLib.jl/README.md

 Dev: [![Build Status](https://travis-ci.org/lanl-ansi/MINLPLibJuMP.jl.svg?branch=master)](https://travis-ci.org/lanl-ansi/MINLPLibJuMP.jl) [![Docs](https://img.shields.io/badge/docs-latest-blue.svg)](https://lanl-ansi.github.io/MINLPLibJuMP.jl/latest)

+We notice that most of the existing MINLP problems are stored in `.gms`,`.nl`,`.mod` format for different commercial modeling languages.
+The `Julia` optimization community lacks the support of parsing these inputs.
-This is a library of Mixed-Integer Nonlinear Problems in the format of [JuMP](https://github.com/JuliaOpt/JuMP.jl) model.
-You can use the problems here to benchmark solvers and/or perform experiments easily.
-Most of the existing MINLP problems are stored in `.gms`,`.nl`,`.mod` format.
+This is an instance library of Mixed-Integer Nonlinear and Nonlinear Programs in [JuMP](https://github.com/JuliaOpt/JuMP.jl) model format.
+You can use the instances here to benchmark solvers and/or perform experiments easily.
-Here instances are store in `.jl` format converted from these famous formats using [toJuMP.jl](https://github.com/jac0320/toJuMP.jl).
+In the meanwhile, this package provide rich meta information of each instance to help you perform your analyses and evaluation.

 ## Included Libraries
 For more details of the libraries included in this package, please see [documentation](https://lanl-ansi.github.io/MINLPLibJuMP.jl/latest/)